kiran94/dca-manager/README.md

 ## Schedules

 Scheduling for execution of new orders can be found in the terraform variable `execute_orders_schedules`.
-Multple schedules are supported.
+Multiple schedules are supported.

 For example, if we wanted to define a schedule for 6AM UTC on Friday and Wednesday then we could configure this: